-Raising Arrows has some exciting things coming up this month and I want to make sure you don’t miss anything!
+We are excited to be launching into a new year here on Raising Arrows and have some great things planned for this year, I want to make sure you don't miss out!

 Ben and Jenny